ShingZhanho/HKU-Notes/site/docs/contribution/index.md

     called `packages.tex` in the source directory.
 5. **Commit and Push**: Ensure your sources compile successfully on your local machine, then push to the remote and create a pull request.

+## Contributing to Existing Materials

+If you spot an issue or want to improve existing materials, you can simply fork the repository and modify the source files.
+When you finish, create a pull request with your changes.

+## Contributing to the Compilation Pipeline

+You may also contribute to the compilation pipeline itself.
+The pipeline is implemented with YAML (GitHub Actions), Bash Scripts, and Python Scripts.
+You can find those scripts in the `/build` directory.
+It is recommended to test the pipeline in your forked repository, which would require you to set up GitHub Actions in your fork and change all the URLs in the scripts to point to your forked repository.

+!!! warning "Deploying to GitHub Pages"

+    If you are testing the pipeline in your forked repository, we kindly request that you remove the deployment step in the `build-and-deploy.yml` file and **NOT** deploy to GitHub Pages, as this will create duplicated content on the web and cause confusion for users.

+    **Please also note that failure to follow this guideline may result in copyright infringement.**